-Animated or Moving Sign: see Sign, Animated or Moving.
+Animated or Moving Sign: A sign that used movement, lighting, or special materials to depict action or create a special effect to imitate movements.
+Also see Sign, Animated or Moving.

 Annexation: the addition of unincorporated territory of the County to an incorporated city.